aneasystone/github-trending/README.md

 ## Html

+* 【2023-04-15】[jeromeetienne / AR.js](https://github.com/jeromeetienne/AR.js) - Efficient Augmented Reality for the Web - 60fps on mobile!
+* 【2023-04-15】[CodingHTML-Yusef / glaticgames](https://github.com/CodingHTML-Yusef/glaticgames) - Glatic Games is a unblocked website that unblocks apps blocked by school extensions or adminstration, We have proxies, Unblocked Games like Roblox, Unblocked apps like tiktok, and more.
+You can request Games&Apps and we have some hacks like a VPN coming up, Join our discord for more | **Used by students, and made by students**
 * 【2023-04-14】[sumn2u / learn-javascript](https://github.com/sumn2u/learn-javascript) - A book that teaches JavaScript
 * 【2023-04-14】[gavinliu6 / Makefile-Tutorial-zh-CN](https://github.com/gavinliu6/Makefile-Tutorial-zh-CN) - Makefile 教程
 * 【2023-04-12】[toji / hello-triangle-webgpu](https://github.com/toji/hello-triangle-webgpu) - Well commented hello triangle example for WebGPU